 Doctors define asthma as a “chronic inflammatory disease of the airway.”
 Symptoms include shortness of breath, tightness in the chest, coughing and wheezing.
 Asthma is a chronic condition, meaning it needs to be monitored and controlled throughout your entire life.
-Even in this day and age, Asthma is an ongoing battle for more then 3 Million Canadians.
+In most cases however it tends to affect during childhood and tends to disappear with puberty and adulthood.

 It is the most common chronic disease of childhood affecting 12.5% of children.
-The unpleasant condition is quite common but is anything but simple.
 Symptoms can vary widely from person to person and from situation to situation.
 Some asthmatic patients will have mild symptoms while others could have more severe symptoms.
-We are still unsure of the cause of Asthma and unfortunately no cure has been discovered either.
-The upside is that there are many things you can do to live almost symptom-free.
+Scientists are still unsure of the exact cause of Asthma, some of the course points to hereditary factors, other to environmental and some even to childbirth.

 Triggers are factors in your environment that cause the inflammation; the result is tightening of the airway muscles.
-These can be elements such as pet dander, dust mites and pollen or can be non – allergic such as exercise and viral infections.
+These can be elements such as pet dander, dust mites, pollen or can be non – allergic such as exercise and viral infections.
 Only those with allergic asthma have symptoms triggered by allergens.
 About 80 – 90 % of adults with Asthma have allergic triggers.
-House dust and dust mites are also risk factors.
-There is evidence that shows an increased risk for developing asthma if you are exposed to a large amounts of dust mites at an early age.
+House dust and tend to be the highest indoor risk factor.
+There is also evidence that shows an increased risk of developing asthma if you are exposed to a large number of dust mites at an early age.

 Asbestos used as insulation material in homes not only is infamous for its carcinogen effects but it is also a high-risk irritant that can trigger asthma.
 Read more about asbestos and asbestos remediation here >>

 If you have a person in your home living with Asthma, it is important to know what to do in case of an emergency.
 As a general rule during an asthma attack, it is important to locate the ’emergency puffer’.
 This puffer tends to have a blue cap.